 As part of the ongoing risk assessment processes the Company considers the concentration of risk.
 The Company seeks to manage concentrations by setting limits around the maximum exposure to loss that it can tolerate from a series of related events.
-Limits set include maximum exposures to single lives, financial instruments and reinsurance balances.
+Limit set includes financial instruments.
 Insurance risk may be concentrated in geographic regions, altering the risk profile of the Company.
-The most significant exposure of this type arises for the Group protection business, where a single event could result in a large number of related claims.